nkernis/blog.noahkernis.com/content/posts/itp/spring_2020/meaningful_interactions/03_user_flow/index.md

 #### Who Am I Designing For

 For this iteration I decided to clarify who I am building this for.
 I have decide to focus on people who are actively looking to improve their media literacy.
-They are actively looking for ways to improve their ability.
-The person has this goes, but is unsure how ti achieve it.
+The person has this goal, but is unsure how to achieve it.
 Second, I am designing for a person who is comfortable using the web browser.
 In this case, that includes being able to install a browser extension with or without minimal instructions.

 #### The Steno Notebook